-The CAEP Office has set up a special reporting section in NOVA for the 2021-22 hours of instruction and operational cost (or labeled leveraged funds) by program area.
+The CAEP Office has set up a special reporting section in NOVA for the FY22-23 hours of instruction and operational cost (or labeled leveraged funds) by program area.
 This is not to be confused with the CAEP quarterly expenditure reporting in NOVA.
-Please see the enclosed process steps for reporting the required 2021-22 data in NOVA.